Last Updated on 09/07/2022 by richard

 I think that her choices were influenced by wartime rationing which only stopped in the UK in 1955.
 The need to provide filling, substantial meals with limited ingredients means using what is available.

-Children who cleared their plate would get dessert (aka pudding), confusing I know!
+Children who cleared their plates would get dessert (aka pudding), confusing I know!
 Granny’s apple crumbles with lashings of hot custard were legendary.

 Anyhow, let’s get back to the roly-poly pudding!

-The bacon pudding is made with suet pastry, bacon and onions and then rolled up like a Swiss roll (think suet dumpling with a bacon and onion filling) and steamed for about 2 and a half hours.
+This bacon and onion suet pudding is made with suet pastry, bacon and onions and then rolled up like a Swiss roll (think suet dumpling with a bacon and onion filling) and steamed for about 2 and a half hours.

 Really easy to make and only simply seasoned, give it a try.